tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/create-a-user-defined-function.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Create a User Defined Function
+# Create User Defined Function
-  A new UDF can be created under a collection by executing an HTTPS POST request against the URI resource path udfs.
+The `Create User Defined Function` operation creates a new stored procedure in a collection.

 ## Request